adrigrillo/dl/README.md

-# dl
+# Deep Learning

-Deep Learning assignments
+Implementation of logistic regression and